 The National Institute of Justice (NIJ) has created a database called NamUs (National Missing and Unidentified Persons System - http://www.namus.gov/ ).
 The Oklahoma Medical Examiner’s Office is in the process of entering information for each unidentified person in Oklahoma into the NamUs system.
 This information can be viewed by the public and direct contacts are included.
 The DNA in the database is continually compared across the NamUs Unidentified and Missing Persons sites.

 The Oklahoma Office of the Chief Medical Examiner, along with the Oklahoma State Bureau of Investigation and Oklahoma Department of Corrections, are combining their efforts with local law enforcement agencies across Oklahoma to assist in collecting DNA from families of Missing Persons.

-If you are a family member of a Missing Person and would like to donate your DNA for comparison purposes, please contact us by phone or e-mail and we will be happy to assist you.
+If you have information regarding an Unidentified or Missing Person, please contact us by phone or email and we will be happy to assist you.

 Oklahoma Medical Examiner’s Office - Missing Persons: Missingpersons@ocme.ok.gov